 Consulting Tools For Case Study Interviews: Business Frameworks

-In Case Study Interview Prep, we talked about what consulting interviewers look for in answers to case study interview questions.
+In our article on Case Study Interview Prep, we talked about what consulting interviewers look for in answers to case study interview questions.
 It’s not a canned solution from the front page of the Wall Street Journal or a business school textbook.

 Management consultants look for candidates who have a structured process for thinking through the key aspects of a business problem to find its solution.